AlbaXIII/build.mt/README.md

 ### NavBar

-The NavBar element is everpresent across all pages as part the of base html of the site and sets the visual tone of the website.
+The NavBar element is everpresent across all pages as part the of base html of the site, and sets the visual tone of the website.
 On the left-hand side, the site name is shown with an implemented color scheme as well as a custom designed icon for some flair, and to provide an appealing indicator of the site's purpose - as well as providing a constant link back to the home page.

 ![Build.mt NavBar](assets/readme_screenshots/navbar.PNG)

 ![Build.mt Icon](assets/readme_screenshots/brand-icon.PNG)

-The NavBar links on the right are organised in a reactive collapsable style, so as when the user is utilising the site on a smaller device the links fold into a hamburger menu, which will then dropdown the links when clicked.
+The NavBar links on the right are organised in a reactive collapsable style, so as when the user is utilising the site on a smaller device the links fold into a hamburger menu which will then dropdown the links when clicked.

 ![Build.mt hamburger menu](assets/readme_screenshots/navbar-hamburger.PNG)

 ![Build.mt hamburger menu expanded](assets/readme_screenshots/navbar-hamburger-expanded.PNG)

-When logged out, the user will have the option to go straight to the Build list and view the builds, or they can click login or register to access the relevant account functionality.
+When logged out, the user will have the option to go straight to the build list and view the builds, or they can click login or register to access the relevant account functionality.
 When logged in, the account username is shown in place of the register link, and becomes a nested dropdown that stores links to the users' submitted builds and favourites.

 ![Build.mt NavBar links unauth](assets/readme_screenshots/navbar-links-unauth.PNG)